dreisicht/renderrob/Documentation.md

 ## Setup

 **ATTENTION!
-If you don't want to setup the Google spread api, you can download the sheet as an xlsx and put it next to the .exe**
+If you don't want to setup the Google spread API, you can download the sheet as an xlsx and put it next to the .exe**

 Click on the chapter to open it:

 <details>
-<summary>Setting up Google api</summary>
+<summary>Setting up Google API</summary>

 <!-- ### Setting up Google api -->